zanbilify/boost_callable_traits/README.md

   - open-source clang 3.5 and later should work, but is not tested
 - Windows
   - Microsoft Visual Studio 2015 (native MSVC)
-  - MinGW32 - GCC 5.3 (other versions not tested)
+  - MinGW32 gcc 5.3 (other versions not tested)
   - clang-cl in Visual Studio's LLVM toolkit cannot build CallableTraits tests because of [this curious bug](http://stackoverflow.com/questions/36026352/compiler-attribute-stuck-on-a-function-type-is-there-a-workaround-for-this-cla).
 I filed a bug report, but I should be able to work around it when I find the time to do so.

 I do not know the compatibility of CallableTraits for other/older compilers, but the `stdlib` implementation must include `std::index_sequence` and friends.